nhrones/BuenoCache/readme.md

 # BuenoCache

 This BuenoCache example persists a collection of _user-objects_ in an IndexedDB
+  - Note: this cache service with proper transactions in place, will work with almost any persitence service.
+I've used localStorage, IndexedDB, SQLite, and DenoKv.
+To insure consistent cache, all DB-mutations must be wrapped in a transaction.

 ### Click the link below to run this demo: